OpenLHS/Distrib_analysis/Horizontally_distributed_analysis/logistic_regression/Data_prepreprocessing/README.md

 # Data preprocessing

-This folder contains instructions on how to prepare your data before running a horizontally distributed model.
+This folder contains instructions on how to preprocess your data before running a horizontally distributed model.
+Note that this is optionnal.

 ## Weights generation (Inverse Probability Weighting)